numaproj/numaflow/docs/specifications/numa-resilience-doc.md

 - Poison messages can loop forever.
 This is accepted for Phase 1.
 - Reconnect storms are possible during sustained UDF outages.
 The retry interval stays at the current one-second startup retry cadence.
 - Reduce still restarts.
 This is an explicit carve-out.
-- SDK NAK behavior must be audited in numaflow-go, numaflow-java, numaflow-python, and numaflow-rs.
+- SDK NAK behavior must be audited in numaflow-go, numaflow-java, numaflow-python, and numaflow-rs **as a pre-merge gate**.
+Any non-compliant SDK is either remediated first or carved out from the resilience guarantee.

 ## Testing